Migrant Education Program Coordination Website: RESULTS

 Schools and Staffing Survey (SASS) - SASS is the nation's largest sample survey of America's public and private schools, districts, principals, teachers, and library media centers.

 National Agricultural Workers Survey (NAWS) - The U.S. Department of Labor is the only national information source on the demographics and working and living conditions of U.S. farmworkers.
 Information has been collected from over 25,000 farm workers since the NAWS began in 1988.
 The survey samples all crop farmworkers in three cycles each year in order to capture the seasonality of the work.
 The NAWS locates and samples workers at their work sites, avoiding the well-publicized undercount of this difficult-to-find population.
 A Demographic and Employment Profile of United States Farmworkers, which uses data from the 1997-98 National Agricultural Workers Survey, is available online.
 PDF (163K)

 U.S.Department of Agriculture, National Agricultural Statistics Survey (NASS), Census of Agriculture - The census of agriculture is a complete accounting of United States agricultural production.
 It is the only source of uniform, comprehensive agricultural data for every county in the Nation.
 The census includes as a farm every place from which $1,000 or more of agricultural products were produced and sold or normally would have been sold during the census year.
 The census of agriculture is taken every five years covering the years ending in "2" and "7."

-The Office of Migrant Education provides links to clearinghouses, technical assistance resources and related programs.
+The Office of Elementary and Secondary Education (OESE) provides links to clearinghouses, technical assistance resources and related programs.